Recent Research Projects

 study the feasibility of casting fusion structure as a Bayesian Optimization problem.
 We focus on gesture recognition problem domain that involves between 4-5 different modalities.

-1. Ramachandram, D., Lisicki, M., Shields, T., Amer, M. and Taylor, G.W., “Structure optimization for deep multimodal fusion networks using graph-induced kernels”, Proc. of 25th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning (ESANN 2017), Apr 26-28, Bruges, Belgium.
+1. Ramachandram, D., Lisicki, M., Shields, T., Amer, M. and Taylor, G.W., “Structure optimization for deep multimodal fusion networks using graph-induced kernels”, Proc. of 25th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, Apr 26-28, Bruges, Belgium.

-2. Ramachandram, D. and Taylor, G.W., “Recent Advances in Deep Multimodal Learning”, IEEE Signal Processing Magazine, 2017 (Under Review)
+2. Ramachandram, D. and Taylor, G.W., “Recent Advances in Deep Multimodal Learning”, IEEE Signal Processing Magazine: Special Issue on Deep Learning for Visual Understanding, 2017 (In Press)

 Dec 2016 – Nov 2017– Semantic Segmentation of Skin Lesions and Tissue Classification